 When you do your research on rental volume, the numbers can tell you whether is that development a popular tenant catchment area.

 For Caspian: The total number of residential units is 712 while the rental transactions for the past six months is 59 units.

 For Lakefront Residences: The total number of residential units is 692 while the the rental transactions for the past six months is 98 units.

 As mentioned in previous article, identifying good catchment of tenants is also equally important: Your Condo Property Investment – The Importance of Identifying the Correct Tenant Mix

 Unfortunately, it is not so easy to determine a “best entry price” as units today are sold mainly based on quantum and not per square feet prices anymore.

-For example, J-Gateway was sold at the highest price possible back in 2013 – its entry prices were $13XX PSF.
+For example, J-Gateway was sold at the highest price possible back in 2013 based on the transacted prices in District 22 – its entry prices were $13XX PSF.